ugo-bongiorno/heating-pump-app/README.md

 for a different model, which documents all the modbus messages for each functionality.
 Luckily, the registers and associated values are the same for my model.

+The backend is built using Python, and the code to communicate with a modbus device connected via USB is written in C.

 The frontend is built using Angular.

-The backend is built using Python, and the code to communicate with a modbus device connected via USB is written in C.
+It is my first time doing frontend, so it is clearly not perfect.

 ## Installation